kyle-apex/roo-scheduler/README.md

 This extension was created from a fork of Roo Code and designed using similar patterns/components to act as a functional community proof of concept and make it easier to merge if folks might want such a feature in Roo Code itself.

+Models used:
+- AI Coding: Sonnet 3.7 and GPT4.1 (~$20 total in initial release)
+- The rest of this README: Sonnet 3.7
+- Logo SVG: ChatGPT (free)

 ## Key Features

 ### Flexible Task Scheduling